 - Auction fee (if applicable)

 Often impound lots sell unclaimed cars at a loss.
 Then they will sue the car owner for the difference (“deficiency”).
+Depending on the amount, the case may be in small claims court.

 7. Table of Storage / Impound / Forfeiture Authority Codes in California